DivakarRajkumar96/SCA_YML_SCRIPT/README.md

 4. **Excel File** containing the list of repositories to be cloned and migrated.
 The Excel file must have at least two columns: `Repo Name` and `Repo URL`.
 5. **Workflow YAML File** (`semgrep.yml`) that defines the GitHub Actions workflow to be added to the new repositories.

-## Script Overview

-The script performs the following tasks:

-1. Reads repository data from an Excel file.
-2. For each repository:
-   - Creates a new repository in the specified GitHub organization.
-   - Clones the existing repository from the provided URL.
-   - Pushes the contents to the newly created repository.
-   - Copies the workflow YAML file (`semgrep.yml`) into the `.github/workflows` directory of the new repository.
-3. Cleans up local cloned repositories after the migration.

 ## Usage

 ### 1. Set Up Your Environment